-There are many things to consider about your room as a community.
-Here are some tips to do at the beginning of the year to get a good foundation for building those relationships with your students.
+There are many things to consider about your room as a classroom community.
+Here are some tips to build a strong classroom community for the beginning of the year.

-It doesn’t have to be “Pinterest-worthy” but if you want to deck it out in a theme, YOU DO YOU!
-By inviting, I mean making it a room where the children feel they belong.
-Are their names on the bulletin board outside?
-Did you put a welcome message on the board?
-Think of those extra personal touches that really make the children think, “My teacher is glad that I am here.”
+Your classroom does NOT need to be “Pinterest-worthy” for your students to feel welcome.
+But if you want to deck your room out in a theme, YOU DO YOU!
+By inviting, I mean turning your room into a place where students feel they belong.
+That they’re already part of your classroom community.
+Are their names on the bulletin board in the hall?
+Is there a welcome message on the board?
+Think about the extra personal touches that you can do for your kiddos.
+You’ll want them to think, “My teacher is glad that I am here.”

 Send postcards home.